How to choose a trolley jack

 This feature means the jack is designed to offer the minimum possible amount of lifts in the jacking process, courtesy of larger pistons or dual pistons.
 If you want super quick lifts with the minimum amount of effort, rocket lift trolley jacks are the pick for you.

 Trolley Jack Kits & Extras

 Many of our trolley jacks are available with bundled axle stands for secure holding.
 If you’re going to be working under a car, axle stands are an essential accessory.
-See our video guide: How To Lift Your Vehicle With A Trolley Jack & Axle Stands to learn the safest way to lift a vehicle so it is ready to be worked under.
-You’ll always get the very best value when you purchase a SGS bundle deal.
+See our video guide: “How To Lift Your Vehicle With A Trolley Jack & Axle Stands” to learn the best way to lift a vehicle to the point where it’s safe to be worked under.
+One more thing to note if you are considering extras – you’ll always get the very best value when you purchase an SGS bundle deal.